Expo and Awards Ceremony Announcement

 display, a (laptop) computer can be used during the presentation.

-continue and will visit several different Laboratory sites to learn
+will visit several different Laboratory sites to learn about the ongoing

-12:00 in the Church of Christ Auditorium (see the detailed
+11:00 in the Physics Division Auditorium (see the detailed

 Everyone must bring a picture ID because you will have to present it to